brtholomew/Kanji-Writing-Practice/README.md

 # Config
 In the config, settings for hint animation speed, kanji scores, and blacklisted/whitelisted decks are provided.

 Hint animation speed ranges from 15-100.
-Note that higher animation speeds can result in certain kanji getting slightly distorted.
+Note that higher animation speeds can result in certain kanji getting slightly distorted, while slower animation speeds might lag the program at fullscreen.
 This is due to limitations with Pygame.

 # Kanji
 This addon supports roughly 6500 different kanji characters.
 If it tries rendering a kanji it doesn't recognize or certain Chinese characters, the addon will crash.